-If one of you is good at budgeting and finance and the other is good at DIY and repairs, it might make sense to identify your weaknesses and divide up responsibility for the property according to your strengths.
+If one of you is good at budgeting and finance and the other is good at DIY and repairs, it might make sense to identify your weaknesses and instead divide up responsibility for the property according to your strengths.

 If one of you has expensive taste and is always looking to upgrade to the latest and greatest smart-home gadgets or design elements, it is important to compromise and keep an eye on the financial bottom line.

 You won’t benefit if you’re overspending on the latest bells and whistles in home automation technology.

 Prioritize Repairs and Improvements

 Over time, you may decide you want to upgrade some of the systems, finishes, or spaces within the home.
 It is important to make these decisions together as joint tenants and to ensure that you are staying within the budget you have agreed upon.

 For example, you may think that it would be fun to have a private pool in the backyard.
 In some markets, this type of improvement will raise the value of the home, especially in areas with year-round mild weather like resort-type areas or coastal communities.

 Instead, consider enhancing your outdoor space with the addition of a deck or patio for a similar cost and possibly a fire pit for those cooler nights.

 Create a Common Fund

-Because you will have ongoing expenses for upkeep, maintenance, taxes, insurance, and homeowner’s association (HOA), along with unexpected events like storm damage or a major appliance or system replacement, you should each contribute to a common reserve fund each month to be used exclusively for upkeep on the home.
+Because you will have ongoing expenses for upkeep when buying a house with a friend, such as maintenance, taxes, insurance, and homeowner’s association (HOA) (along with unexpected events like storm damage or a major appliance or system replacement) you should each contribute to a common reserve fund each month to be used exclusively for upkeep on the home.

 First, add up all of the expenses you know you’ll incur over the next year, including HOA or condo dues and ongoing upkeep like landscaping or other expenses.

-There are a variety of ways that you can separate your shares in the home, should you decide that you no longer want to live in it jointly.
-These include:
+When buying a house with a friend, there are a variety of ways that you can separate your shares in the home, should you decide that you no longer want to live in it jointly.